CRC-Mismatch/opentelemetry-php/src/Contrib/Grpc/README.md

 This package provides a transport which can be used by `open-telemetry/exporter-otlp` to send protobuf-encoded telemetry over gRPC.

+Although it's able to work with the native `grpc/grpc` library, it's highly recommended to make the `grpc` PHP extension available in production environments for better performance.

 ## Documentation

 https://opentelemetry.io/docs/instrumentation/php/exporters/#otlp